mykiimike/node-tlds2/README.md

 tlds2 is an npm module that provides a comprehensive list of top-level domains (TLDs) from [ICANN](https://www.icann.org/resources/pages/tlds-2012-02-25-en).
 It also includes subdomain and registrar identification for better domain control and parsing.

+To access the complete TLD and registrar list, visit this link.

 ## Installation

 ```sh